flancian/garden/Flancia.md

 ## 2024

-For all I talk about the [[Agora]] as of late, I sometimes feel I don't talk about Flancia enough; it is, after all, to help "build Flancia" that I built an Agora -- meaning mine and [[your Flancia]] and more generally to help advance all projects that are alike in some particular way -- projects that are [[free, fair, alive]] and well meaning, projects which are for the [[common good]] and the [[benefit of all sentient beings]].
+For all I talk about the [[Agora]] as of late, I sometimes feel I don't talk about Flancia enough; it is, after all, to help "build Flancia" that I built an Agora -- meaning mine and [[your Flancia]] more generally -- to help advance all projects that are alike in some particular way: projects that are [[free, fair, alive]] and well meaning, which are for the [[common good]] or for the [[benefit of all sentient beings]].